tkurosaka/toxic-comment-classification/README.md

+Data Science Introduction course project

+Name of Student: T. *Kuro* Kurosaka <kuro@bhlab.com>

-# toxic-comment-classification
+# The Project
-My project is to take [Toxic Comment Classification Challeng](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) on Kaggle.
+My project is to take the [Toxic Comment Classification Challeng](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) on Kaggle.

-# Write up No. 1
+# Write Up No. 1

 1. What is the question you hope to answer?
    * Predict if a wikipedia commenent is "toxic" under 6 different cagetories.